microsoft/MixedReality-UXTools-Unreal/Docs/PalmUpConstraintComponent.md

 ## Usage

 Create a PalmUpConstraintComponent on an Actor.
-See [Hand constraint usage](HandConstraintComponent.md#Usage) for common settings.
+See Hand constraint documentation for common settings.

 The Palm up constraint will activate when the palm normal is within a cone of size _Max Palm Angle_ of the camera direction.